 A little history of Japanophile

-The term “Japanophile” dates back to the late 18th and early 19th centuries.
-Before Japan became more open to foreign trade, (read about the Edo period).
-Carl Peter Thunberg and Philipp Franz von Siebold helped introduce Japanese flora, artwork and other objects to Europe, which increased interest.
+The term "Japanophile" dates back to the late 18th and early 19th centuries.
+Before Japan became more open to foreign trade, (read about the エド時代).
+Carl Peter Thunberg and Philipp Franz von Siebold helped introduce Japanese flora, artworks, and other items to Europe, which increased interest.

 Lafcadio Hearn, an Irish-Greek author who made his home in Japan in the 19th century.
 This man was described as “a confirmed Japanophile” by the Charles E. Tuttle Company in the preface to several of his books.
 Others might include Jules Brunet, a French army officer who played a famous role in the Japanese Boshin War.